Axel-Duval/ferygood/README.md

-# ferygood
+# Ferygood landing page
-Ferygood landing page
+Hello there 👋